obophenotype/upheno/src/patterns/dosdp-dev/README.md

 | Variables | chemical entity,  |

 ### Abnormal absence of chemical entity in location
-*A chemical (entity) such as sodium is missing from an anatomical location.*
+*A chemical (entity) such as sodium is missing from an anatomical location, such as blood.*

 | Attribute | Info |
 |----------|----------|